opea-project/docs/getting-started/README.md

 3. In Quick Start, select the base OS as Ubuntu (ami-id : ami-04dd23e62ed049936).

 4. Select an Instance type that is based on Intel hardware.

 >**Note**: We recommend selecting a m7i.4xlarge or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor.
 For more information on virtual servers on AWS visit [here](https://aws.amazon.com/intel/).

 5. Next, create a new key pair, give it a name or select one from the existing key pairs.

 6. Under Network settings select an existing security group.
-If there is none, create a new one allowing SSH,  and HTTP traffic .
+If there is none, create a new one by selecting the Create security group radio button and select the Allow SSH traffic and Allow HTTP traffic check box.

 7. Configure the storage to 100 GiB and click `Launch Instance`.